Telmo-Sousa/invert/README.md

 # invert

-My first project in Rust, it allows you to invert the colors of an image
+This Rust command-line application inverts the colors of an image file.
+It takes two arguments: the input file name and the output file name.
+The image crate is used to open and manipulate the image.
+The invert operation is supported.

 ## Project Demo